DishaGupta27/Restaurant_Search_App/README.md

 ## 🧠 Project Overview

-The **Restaurant Search App** offers a smooth, interactive experience — from a simple OTP-based login to a rich restaurant discovery feature with superimposed branding and PWA-like sharing capabilities.
+The App offers a smooth, interactive experience — from a simple OTP-based login to a rich restaurant discovery feature with superimposed branding and PWA-like sharing capabilities.

 ---